-Community partnerships are cultivated through clear processes and protocols.
+• Community partnerships are cultivated through clear processes and protocols.

 A common barrier to screening is a concern for not having a solution or resource that meets a given family's needs.
 Therefore, a key step to implementing such screening is developing robust community partnerships to have access to an array of quality, culturally effective/appropriate community referrals that can best support families' mental and physical health and concrete needs.
 Building relationships with community partners can help facilitate "warm hand-offs" between the parent, provider, and the resource and create feedback loops about referrals that ensure connections are made and needs are met.
 Some communities have existing centralized systems for community resources that include information, linkage, and referral, while others do not.
-The implementation sites visited were often part of developing or maintaining these systems in order to better serve families in their communities.
-They often were intentional about making sure that partnerships with community-based organizations and referral partners are representative of the diversity and needs of the patient population.
+The implementation sites visited were often part of developing or maintaining these systems in order to better serve families in their community-based organizations and referral partners are representative of the diversity and needs of the patient population.